humank/ddd-practitioners-ref/docs/05-deploy-applications-by-cdk/README.md

 	--source-arn $ruleArn
 ```

+### Way to Deploy applications

+You could deploy these applications via two approach:

+1. commit and push any changes to your cloned repo in master branch, then the CodeBuild service will automatically buid it and trigger the codepipeline to deploy all these applications.

+2. Self manually deploy in Codebuild service, just to start a new build then the deployment process will be started.

 ### Run Test

 **As all of the setting done, now you could hit the url which you created to make an coffee order:**